avinetworks/docs/avi-ansible-integration/controller/baremetal/docker_hub.rst

   Replace the IP with the IP of your baremetal host you want to deploy to.

 3. Create the playbook.
-It should look similar to this
+It should look similar to this.
+Note: You can use ``con_version`` to specify which Avi release you'd like to use.
+By default it uses whatever version referenced in the README.md file, and the version of the Role.

   .. code-block:: yaml